-The project design is substantially complete and construction funding has been requested from the Gulf Consortium.
-We anticipate funding and construction to begin in the fall of 2022 with construction to be completed in the fall of 2023.
+The project design is complete and construction funding has been approved.
+We anticipate construction to begin in late spring/early summer of 2023 with construction to be completed in spring of 2024.

 The project limits of work are on Soundside Drive from West Shores Boulevard to oak Drive and Spruce Street.
 The work includes surveying and design work on private properties for residential homes as well as for infrastructure in the Santa Rosa County rights of way.
 Coordination of right of entry agreements And work within residential properties will be required.